mimn97/TextRankerJS/README.md

 2. **Change the page size**: To change the number of examples displayed per page, modify the `pageSize` variable in the `js/main.js` file (default: `pageSize = 10`).

-3. **Choose between draggable and inputable interfaces**: You can select either a draggable interface (drag and drop to reorder) or an inputable interface (input numbers to set the ranking).
-To change the interface, set the `useDraggableInterface` variable in the `js/main.js` file to `true` for the draggable interface or `false` for the inputable interface.
+3. **Choose between draggable and inputtable interfaces**: You can select either a draggable interface (drag and drop to reorder) or an inputtable interface (input numbers to set the ranking).
+To change the interface, set the `useDraggableInterface` variable in the `js/main.js` file to `true` for the draggable interface or `false` for the inputtable interface.

 4. **Shuffle or maintain the order of methods**: To shuffle the methods before rendering, set the `shuffleMethods` variable in the `js/main.js` file to `true`.
 If you want to maintain the original order of methods as they appear in the examples, set the variable to `false`.